amgrubb/amgrubb.github.io/_pages/grubb-lab.md

 ## How to Join

 _Fall 2022: Our lab is currently at capacity.
-If you are interested in joining in a future semester, please let Alicia know._
+If you are interested in joining in a future semester, please let Alicia know.
+We anticipate accepting new members in the spring for the summer SURF program._

 We are seeking new lab members interested in both software development and requirements research.
 There are different ways to conduct research in the Grubb